philwild/infosecdocs/docs/2 - Concepts.md

 ###Forwarder

+You will most likely use a forwarder to collect and index data within Splunk to feed the InfoSec app.
+Understanding how a forwarder collects and forwards data is important in ensuring the data is correctly typed within your Splunk environment.

 A Forwarder is Splunk's data collection worker bee.
 It provides reliable, secure data collection from remote sources and forwards that data into your Splunk environment for indexing and consolidation.
 The forwarder can scale to tens of thousands of remote systems, collecting terabytes of data, if required.
 Splunk's Universal Forwarder is available for installation on diverse computing platforms and architectures.
 There are two forms of forwarder for the Splunk platform.

 * Universal forwarder (UF) - A lightweight, dedicated, streamlined forwarder designed to efficiently send data to your Splunk environment.
 The Universal forwarder does not have a user interface and is typically managed by a [Deployment Server](##deployment-server).